Number of Stories: 2.5

 Potential NR Eligibility: Individually Eligible

 Evidence of Construction Date:

 Sanborn maps of 1912 put the property onsite.
 An earlier date is possible, since this part was part of Spotsy county.
 Need to check tax records at the courthouse.
-Potentially earlier given the HFFI house next to it.
-Fredgis had this house built 1920, but the Sanborns show this house at 1912.
+Sanborns from 1907-1912.
+Fredgis places the building at 1920, I am going with the Sanborn.